fergusq/tampio/README.md

             tehokas toiminto suoritetaan
         ja  toistetaan m kertaa tehokas toiminto, missä m on n vähennettynä yhdellä.

-## Comparison operators
+## Comparison operators and other boolean functions

-Comparison operators are functions that return boolean values.
+_Boolean functions_ are functions that return boolean values.
-They can only be used inside other comparison operators, if statements and conditional expressions.
+They can only be used inside other boolean functions, if statements and ternary expressions.
-Comparison operators can have either zero or one parameters.
+Boolean functions can have either zero or one parameters.

-    [parameter/nominative] on [operator name], jos [condition list].
+    [parameter/nominative] on [function name name], jos [condition list].
     [parameter/nominative] on [adjective/comparative nominative] kuin [parameter/nominative], jos [condition list].

-If the name of the operator is a comparative adjective, it must also be nominative and be followed by the `kuin` keyword.
+If the name of the function is a comparative adjective, it must also be nominative and be followed by the `kuin` keyword.
+This kind of functions are called _comparison operators_.

 Otherwise, it can be any word that doesn't start a nominal phrase expression.

 For example: